-The District currently owns and operates facilities associated with, and is operating and maintaining a Natural Gas System that provides firm service to the customers of the District.
+The District currently owns, maintains and operates Natural Gas System facilities that provide firm service to the customers of the District.
 The District purchases gas from various suppliers including: Infinite Energy, Shell Energy North America, Conoco Phillips, Sequent Energy Management, Rainbow and others.
 A discussion of the District's gas supply is set forth hereinbefore under the caption "Electric System."

-The following tabulation sets forth the reported volumes and costs of gas purchased by the District during fiscal year ended September 30, 2019:
+The following tabulation sets forth the reported volumes and costs of gas purchased by the District during fiscal year ended September 30, 2020: